ritayadav/myownBlog/_posts/2018-1-13-Move-Your-Home-Folder-to-Another-Partition.md

    v   verify the partition table i   print information about a partition

-These are steps to create partion.
+These are steps to create Partition.

-1. Press n to create new partion;
+1. Press n to create new Partition;
-2. Enter value of partion type;
+2. Enter value of Partition type;
 3. Enter the value of first cylinder or just press enter;
-4. Enter the value partion size;
+4. Enter the value Partition size;
-5. Enter w to write partion table
+5. Enter w to write Partition table

-Partion is read now we should format it to use.
+Partition is read now we should format it to use.

 To format we use

 sudo mkfs.ext4 /dev/sda9
 {: .notice}
 assuming /sdb9 is the new partition for HOME
-Select right partion to format otherwise data will be lost.
+Select right Partition to format otherwise data will be lost.

 Temporarily mount the new partition: